Keyword for this page: School Nutrition

 By 2020, our students will be noticeably healthier.
 All students will benefit from access to a variety of healthy foods at school and progressive nutrition education that will prepare them to choose a healthy lifestyle now and into the future.

-The School Nutrition Department is now located at the Jim Miles Professional Development Center, 5204 US 98 South, Lakeland, FL 33813.
-Please note the new staff phone numbers listed below.
-We are looking forward to hearing from you at our new location!
+The School Nutrition Department is located at the Jim Miles Professional Development Center, 5204 US 98 South, Lakeland, FL 33813.

 |Terrie Tisko||Apple Bistro Manager||534-0580|

 |Fax||School Nutrition Department||647-4067|

 “The U.S. Department of Agriculture (USDA) prohibits discrimination against its customers, employees, and applicants for employment on the bases of race, color, national origin, age, disability, sex, gender identity, religion, reprisal, and where applicable, political beliefs, marital status, familial or parental status, sexual orientation, or if all or part of an individual's income is derived from any public assistance program, or protected genetic information in employment or in any program or activity conducted or funded by the Department.
 (Not all prohibited bases will apply to all programs and/or employment activities.)

 If you wish to file a Civil Rights program complaint of discrimination, complete the USDA Program Discrimination Complaint Form, found online at http://www.ascr.usda.gov/complaint_filing_cust.html, or at any USDA office, or call (866) 632-9992 to request the form.
 You may also write a letter containing all of the information requested in the form.
 Send your completed complaint form or letter to us by mail at U.S. Department of Agriculture, Director, Office of Adjudication, 1400 Independence Avenue, S.W., Washington, D.C.
 20250-9410, by fax (202) 690-7442 or email at email@example.com.